- Cluster bind address required

 response that contains an encrypted assertion is rejected.
 Note:

-Although strongly discouraged, this policy change may be reverted on a per-connection basis via the EntityIdsToAllowAssertionDecryptionWithoutResponseSignature list located in the <pf_install>/pingfederate/server/default/data/config-store/org.sourceid.saml20.profiles.sp.HandleAuthnResponse.xml file.
+Although strongly discouraged, this policy change can be reverted on a per-connection basis via the EntityIdsToAllowAssertionDecryptionWithoutResponseSignature list located in the <pf_install>/pingfederate/server/default/data/config-store/org.sourceid.saml20.profiles.sp.HandleAuthnResponse.xml file.

 - When acting as an IdP, PingFederate always signs a SAML response (even when